SilentVoid13/Templater/docs/src/internal-functions/overview.md

 ## Contribution

 I invite everyone to contribute to this plugin development by adding new internal functions.
-More informations [here](./contribute.md).
+More information [here](./contribute.md).